M-Hamza-Rao/Hotel-Management-System-CPP/README.md

 🏨 Hotel Management System (C++)
 📖 Overview
 This is a simple Hotel Management System developed in C++ using Dev-C++.
 The application allows hotel staff to manage customer data, room reservations, and bookings.
-It connects to a MySQL database using libmysql.dll for persistent data storage.
+It connects to a MySQL database using libmysql.dll for persistent data storage...

 📂 Project Structure
 File/Folder	Description